Chucknadauld/startup/README.md

 I am going to use the required technologies in the following ways:

-- **HTML:** The structure will be built with semantic HTML5—one page for login and another for the main app interface.
+- **HTML:** The structure will be built with semantic HTML5—multiple pages including login/registration, dashboard, live event management, and guest participation interfaces.
 - **CSS:** The styling will be a clean, responsive dark-mode UI built with standard CSS.
 It needs to look good on a laptop in a dark room and on a guest's phone.
 I'll add some simple transitions for a smoother feel.
 - **React:** - Provides login, event dashboard, song queue, song, music search, and use of React for routing and components.
 - **Service** - Backend service with endpoints for: